hiulit/Godot-3-2D-Day-Night-Cycle/README.md

 ![Cycle with the moon light moving](example_images/day_night_cycle_godot_3-with-moving-moon.gif)

 *Cycle with the moon light moving.*
-## 🛠️ Installation
+## 🛠️ Setup

-- [Download](https://github.com/hiulit/Godot-3-2D-Day-Night-Cycle/archive/master.zip) the repository ZIP file.
+- Clone the repository `https://github.com/hiulit/Godot-3-2D-Day-Night-Cycle.git` or  [Download](https://github.com/hiulit/Godot-3-2D-Day-Night-Cycle/archive/master.zip) the repository as a ZIP file.
 - Copy the **Time** singleton in your project and [enable](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) it.
     - `day_night_cycle/src/Singletons/Time.gd`
 - Copy the **DayNightCycle** folder in your project.
     - `day_night_cycle/src/DayNightCycle`
-- Copy **MoonLight** folder in your project.
+- Copy the **MoonLight** folder in your project.
     - `day_night_cycle/src/MoonLight`
 - Copy the **DebugOverlay** folder in your project.
     - `day_night_cycle/src/DebugOverlay`

-...
-XXX ... ...
-XXX ... ...
-XXX ...

 ## 🚀 Usage

+- Instance `DayNightCycle.tscn` (you may have to attach `DayNightCycle.gd` to it as a script).
-- Instance `day_night_cycle.tscn` (you may have to attach `day_night_cycle.gd` to it as a script)
+- Instance `MoonLight.tscn` (you may have to attach `MoonLight.gd` to it as a script).
--

 ### Add a delay between cycles

-- Create a `CanvasLayer` for the background.
+- Create a `CanvasLayer` for the background and set its `layer` to `-1`.
-- Instance a `DayNightCycle` in your background `CanvasLayer`.
+- Instance a `DayNightCycle` in the background `CanvasLayer` previously created.
 - Instance another `DayNightCycle` in the root scene and add a [delay](docs/DAY_NIGHT_CYCLE.md#delay).
-- Instance a `MoonLight` in the root scene ans [sync it](docs/MOON_LIGHT.md#cycle-sync-node-path) to the `DayNightCycle` with a delay.
+- Instance a `MoonLight` in the root scene and [sync it](docs/MOON_LIGHT.md#cycle-sync-node-path) to the `DayNightCycle` with a delay.

-etc. and set the **Day start hour** in the background scene a little after than the **Day start hour** in the main scene to have the effect that the background starts changing before the foreground.
+Something like this:

 ```
 Node
-├── CanvasLayer
+├── CanvasLayer (layer = -1)
+│   └── BackgroundSprite
 │   └── DayNightCycleBackground (delay = 0)
+├── TileMap
 ├── Player
 ├── OtherStuff
 └── DayNightCycleForeground (delay = 1800)
 └── MoonLight (cycle_sync_node_path = DayNightCycleForeground)
 ```

-...
-XXX ... ...
-XXX ... ...
-XXX ...
+This will create the effect that the background starts changing before the foreground.

 ## 📑 Documentation